awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/aws-marketplace-listing-checklist.md

 # AMI product checklist<a name="aws-marketplace-listing-checklist"></a>

 Before submitting your AMI product request to AWS Marketplace, review this checklist\.
 Validating this information will help to make sure your submission goes through the publication process smoothly\.

  Product usage:
 + Your AMI must be production\-ready\.
-+ Your AMI cannot restrict product usage by time or any other measurements\.
++ Your AMI can't restrict product usage by time or any other measurements\.
 + Your AMI must be compatible with the 1\-Click fulfillment experience\.
 + Everything required to use the product is in the software, including client applications\.
 + The default user uses a randomized password, or creating the initial user requires verification that the buyer is authorized to use the instance using a value unique to the instance such as instance ID\.

  For free or paid products:
 + No additional license is required to use the product\.
-+ The buyer doesn't have to provide personally identifiable information \(e\.g\., email address\) to use the product\.
++ The buyer doesn't have to provide personally identifiable information \(for example, their email address\) to use the product\.

 AMI preparation:
 + Uses HVM virtualization and 64\-bit architecture